hanelliotphan/hanelliotphan/README.md

 involves Renovate Bot configurations, Github APIs, Amazon Web Services, Docker, Jenkins, Grafana and Bash scripting, with Python and Java as main programming languages.

-I would love to grow my skills in the field of data analytics, security and cloud infrastructure.
+I would love to grow my skills in the field of AI application development, data analytics and security detection.
 For inquiries, please contact me via Gmail button above.

 <!--